Tim Mulherin: Political career

-At the advent of the ALP's heavy defeat at the 2012 election, Mulherin barely held on to his seat of Mackay, a Labor stronghold for the better part of a century.
-He suffered a 16-point swing, reducing his majority from a comfortably safe 16 per cent to an extremely marginal 0.5 per cent, making it the most marginal Labor seat in the Assembly.
-He was one of only three Labor members elected from outside South East Queensland.
-Following the election, he was elected unopposed as deputy leader of what remained of Labor, and hence Deputy Opposition Leader.
+Mulherin was one of just seven successful Labor candidates at the landslide 2012 Queensland state election.
+Following the election, he was elected unopposed as deputy leader of the Shadow Ministry of Annastacia Palaszczuk and hence Deputy Opposition Leader.

 During the 2015 election campaign, Mulherin announced his retirement citing family and health reasons but remained as Deputy Opposition Leader until polling day.
 At the time of his retirement, he was the longest-serving Labor member of the Legislative Assembly, and the only one to have previously served in Opposition prior to 2012, having been in Parliament during the 1996–98 Coalition ministry of Rob Borbidge.

 Personal life

 Tim Mulherin was married to Erin and had three children, Declan, Liam and Rory.
 He died of cancer on 7 September 2020 at the age of 63.

 After his death, in June 2022 Mulherin was posthumously appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to the people and Parliament of Queensland".